tommasomoretti/nameless-analytics-batch-data-loader/README.md

-## From a local machine or a remote server to Google BigQuery
+## Load data from a local machine or a remote server to Google BigQuery
 This version of the Nameless Analytics Data Loader, take a csv file from a folder and inserts it in Nameless Analytics main table.

 Please note: Python client for Google BigQuery must be installed before execute the script.